The Innocent (TV series): Premise

-9 years after getting himself involved in a quarrel and accidentally killing a man, Mateo (Mario Casas) attempts to start over with his wife Olivia (Aura Garrido).
+Nine years after getting himself involved in a quarrel and accidentally killing a man, Mateo attempts to start over with his wife Olivia.
 They will, however, be surprised by new developments that will tear their lives apart again.

 Cast

 Background, production and release

 The Innocent is one of 14 Harlan Coben novels to be made into Netflix series, following Coben's signing of a deal with the company in August 2018.
 It was announced by Netflix in November 2019, and production began in September 2020.
 Consisting of 8 episodes, the series is produced by Sospecha Films and Think Studio.
 Oriol Paulo, Jordi Vallejo and Guillem Clua wrote the screenplay.
 Oriol Paulo, Sandra Hermida, Jesús de la Vega, Eneko Lizarraga, Belén Atienza, Laura Rubirola and Harlan Coben are credited as executive producers.
 Largely set in Barcelona, the series was shot in different locations across Catalonia.
 The secondary setting in Marbella was recreated in the Maresme (Sant Pol de Mar) and Lloret de Mar.
 The trailer was released on 5 March 2021, and the premiere date of 30 April 2021 announced.
+After seven reviews, it has a 100% score on Rotten Tomatoes.